About The City College

 Non-Matriculated Status

 The Graduate Admissions Committee of the department and the divisional dean may also admit students on a non-matriculated (non-degree) basis.
 Applicants who do not meet the requirements for admission as matriculated students may be allowed to take courses as non-matriculants.
 There are two types of non-matriculated students: (1) a student who has submitted a formal application with official documents to the Office of Graduate Admissions and has received a formal letter by the divisional dean accepting him/her as a non-matriculated student.
-These students may subsequently achieve matriculation by meeting one or more of the condition(s) specified in the letter or by meeting matriculation requirements or (2) a "walk-in non-matriculated student" is for students who have not submitted official documents or who are unable to complete their application by the deadline date.
-"Walk-in" non-matriculation is also available for students who wish to take graduate courses for personal or professional enrichment and who do not seek matriculation.
+These students may subsequently achieve matriculation by meeting one or more of the condition(s) specified in the letter or by meeting matriculation requirements or (2) Non-matriculated students who have not submitted official documents or who are unable to complete their application by the deadline date and have submitted a formal application as a non-matriculated student to the Office of Graduate Admissions.
+Non-matriculation is also available for students who wish to take graduate courses for personal or professional enrichment and who do not seek matriculation.

 Students who require an F-1 visa are not eligible to be in non-matriculated status.

-To apply as a "walk-in non-matriculant", a student must complete the online application and provide a transcript indicating proof of a baccalaureate degree.
-Approval is based on space availability and adequate prior preparation.
-Once the necessary approval has been received, the student pays the $125 application fee and may register.
+To apply as a " non-matriculant", a student must complete the online application and provide a transcript indicating proof of a baccalaureate degree.
+There is a $75 application fee and approval is based on space availability and adequate prior preparation.
 Students who obtain approval in this status are limited in the number of credits they may take, as follows:

 School of Education – nine credits